 The management of Oroya fever includes use of ciprofloxacin as the primary choice with chloramphenicol, ceftriaxone being alternative choices that are very effective.
 Verruga peruana is managed with azithromycin primarily with rifampin, ciprofloxacin and chloramphenicol being the preferred alternatives.

 New findings by the scientists at Beth Israel Deaconess Medical Center and the Harvard Medical School in Boston, Massachusetts, suggests that the organism can cause angiogenesis in the affected tissues.
-The ability of Bartonella to induce angiogenesis could be applied to circumvent blocked arteries in the heart, to promote formation of new blood vessels in damaged limb, and to accelerate wound healing in damaged tissues.
+The ability of Bartonella to induce angiogenesis could circumvent blocked arteries in the heart, to promote formation of new blood vessels in damaged limb, and to speed up wound healing in damaged tissues.
 Current investigations are focused on understanding the genetic basis of the mechanisms that are involved in the causation of the angiogenesis.